gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    terminated and a new SCTP Association with the desired DTLS version to be instantiated.

-### Configuration of DTLS Record
+## Configuration of DTLS

+### General

-It is RECOMMENDED that the DTLS Connection ID is not included in the Does not need to use DTLS Connection IDs, instead relies on DCI bits
+   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is need, the Encryption Chunk indicate which DTLS connection this is inteded for using the the DCI bits.

-Length field not need as the Encryption Chunk provides a length field unless multiple records are put in same packet payload.
+   The DTLS record length field is normally need as the Encryption Chunk provides a length field unless multiple records are put in same chunk payload.

 Sequence number can be adapted based on how quickly it wraps.

+### DTLS 1.2

+Is renegotation allowed?

+### DTLS 1.3

+Key-Update MAY be used

 # Establishing DTLS in SCTP

-## Negotiation of Encryption Engine
+   This sections specifies how DTLS in SCTP is established after having been selected by the Encryption Chunk with DTLS as Encryption Engine has been negotatied in the Init and Init-ACK exchange per {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.

 ## DTLS Handshake

+   As soon the SCTP Association has entered the SCTP state Crypt Pending as defined by {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}
+   the DTLS handshake procedure is initated by the SCTP client.

+   The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path between SCTP endpoints.
+Each DTLS handshake message fragment is encapsulated in a Encryption Chunk.
+The DTLS instance SHALL use DTLS retransmission to repair any packet losses of handshake message framgenet.

+   Both SCTP endpoints SHALL perform authentication of the peer endpoint.
+This may require exchange or input from the ULP application for what peer identity that is accepted.

+   If the DTLS handshake is successful to establish a security context to protect further communication and the peer identity is accepted then the SCTP assocation shall be informed that it can move to the Encrypted state.

+   If the DTLS handshake failed the SCTP assocation SHALL be aborted and the appropriate error is generated.

 ## Validation against Downgrade Attacks

+   When the SCTP association has entered the Encrypted State after the DTLS handshake has completed the protection against encryption engine negotiation downgrade is perforemd per
+   {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+The EVALID chunk will sent inside a Encryption chunk protecting the plain text chunk as defined in {{chunk-processing}}.

+   If the validation completes successful the SCTP association will enter Established State and all future SCTP packet exchanges will be protected by SCTP.
+If the validation fails the SCTP association will be aborted.

-# Processing a Encryption Chunk
+# Processing a Encryption Chunk {#chunk-processing}

 ## Sending

 ## Receiving

 # Parallel DTLS Rekeying